Which Security Assessment Frameworks Are Best For Your Organization?

 “We want to certify our security effort.”

-Again, why do you want to do this?
-In my opinion, there is no correlation between increased security and certification.
+Ask yourself, why do you want to do this?
+Remember, there’s no correlation between increased security and certification.

-However, if your organization aligns to ISO in other areas of the business, ISO 27001 probably makes the most sense.
-In healthcare, HiTrust is available but I really think it is overkill in almost every situation in which I’ve seen it applied.
+However, if your organization aligns to ISO in other areas of the business, ISO-27001 probably makes the most sense.

 “We want to make informed decisions about information security to protect our business.”